devdazed/django-docker-template/README.md

 To use the notebooks, navigate to `http://localhost:8888`.
 The password to log into the notebooks is `password`

-Once in Jupyter create a new `Django Shell-Plus` notebook to work use jupyter as a Django cli replacement.
+Once in Jupyter create a new `Django Shell-Plus` notebook to use jupyter as a Django cli replacement.

 ### Using the admin
 Once you have created a superuser, log into the admin by browsing to `http://localhost:5000/admin`